 For our 2025-26 season, we are delighted to be returning to the American Cathedral in Paris to celebrate a Baroque Christmas, followed swiftly by our traditional Messiah Sing-Along.

-In Spring 2026, we will explore amazing works by Nordic composers, ending the season with Poulenc's Stabat Mater and works by Boulanger and Charpentier.
+In Spring 2026, we will explore amazing works by Nordic composers, ending the season with Poulenc's Stabat Mater and works by Boulanger and Brahms.

 A joyful celebration of Christmas, a time of coming together and giving thanks, this concert reveals the story of the nativity through successive pieces.